November 8, 2019

 At the end of the year, a number of open-air ice rinks magically materialise across the capital – many of them in view of London’s most beautiful landmarks.
-Two of the best bets are the ice rink at Somerset House, held from 14th November 2018 to 13th January 2019, as well as the rink at the Natural History Museum, open this season from 25th October to 20th January.
+Two of the best bets are the ice rink at Somerset House, held from 13th November 2019 to 12th January 2020 (including an all-nighter on Saturday 7th December), as well as the rink at the Natural History Museum, open this season from 19th October to 20th January.
 Both are stunning backdrops for an active London Christmas.

 Need to get some shopping done?
 For those arriving to celebrate a London Christmas but in search of a few final gifts, the city’s top department stores make for perfectly festive browsing.
-This year Selfridges has decorated its windows with glam rock panache, along with a rock’n’roll Santa and 1,500 glittery curtains, while its staff of “Elfridges“ are there to help handle all manner of shopping needs.
+This year Selfridges has decorated its windows to the theme of ‘A Christmas for Modern Times’, with a futuristic take on traditional tales, including Cinderella, Rapunzel and a journey into the Enchanted Forest – expect plenty of glitter, neon, mirrors and crystals.
+Inside the store, its trusty staff of “Elfridges“ are there to help handle all manner of shopping needs.